-You may also perform the following power door lock sequence to enable/disable the perimeter lamps feature:
+You may also perform the following power door lock sequence to enable/disable the perimeter lamps feature (Note: All doors must be closed and remain closed throughout the process.):

-- 1. Turn the ignition to the 4 (ON) position, then press the power door unlock control 3 times. - 2.
-Turn the ignition to the 3 (OFF) position, then press the power door unlock control 3 times. - 3.
-Turn the ignition to the 4 (ON) position, and within five seconds press the power door unlock control 2 times.
-Note: The horn will chirp twice if the perimeter lamps feature was deactivated, or chirp twice then honk (two shorts, followed by one long) if the feature was activated. - 4.
+- 1. Turn the ignition to the 4 (ON) position, and then press the power door unlock control 3 times. - 2.
+Turn the ignition to the 3 (OFF) position, then press the power door unlock control 3 times.

+3. Turn the ignition to the 4 (ON) position.
+The horn will chirp one time as confirmation that the programming mode is staged.

+- 4. Press the power door unlock control twice within 5 seconds.
+Note: The horn will chirp twice to indicate the perimeter lighting feature has been deactivated or activated - 5.
 Turn the ignition to the 3 (OFF) position to exit the procedure.
 Note: The horn will chirp once to confirm the procedure is complete.